 In order to promote international economic and financial relations in the interest of the Grand Duchy of Luxembourg, the Luxembourg government negotiates bilateral agreements for the avoidance of double taxation and prevent fiscal evasion with respect to Taxes on Income and on fortune with third countries.

 The Statec Foreign Trade statistics provide information on the trade of goods - by product and by country.
 This information is collected respectively through the INTRASTAT declaration and on the basis of customs documents.

 You can see the statistics on the website of the Statec.

 Embassy of the Grand Duchy of Luxembourg in India

-Honorary Consul with jurisdiction in the States of Maharashtra, Goa and Gujarat:
+Honorary Consul with jurisdiction over the States of Maharashtra, Goa, and Gujarat: